otseng/biblemate/README.md

 * To use `.load`, you need to specify a python file that contains a saved conversation.
 Conversation is saved into a file each time when a backup is executed.
 Check the message `Conversation backup saved to ...` or locate the backups in `~/agentmake/xomate`.
 Instead of loading a mere conversation, you can load both a conversation and its master plan.
 To do so, specify a backup directory path that contains both `conversation.py` and `master_plan.md`.
 * To use `.open`, you need to specify a file or a directory that is to be opened.
 * `.edit` command allows you to edit the current conversation with our built-in text editor.
 You may customize to use your favorite text editor.
 Enter `.backend` and change the value of `DEFAULT_TEXT_EDITOR` with a command that calls your favorite text editor.
+* Use `.autosuggestions` to toggle auto input suggestions.
+If enabled, you can use `TAB` key to open input suggestions menu.

 ## ✝️ UniqueBible Resources